 The conclusion is that even though the area of Visserspan Solar PV Project 3 is acceptable for building renewable energy infrastructure, the impact of clearing of the vegetation would still be High Negative.
 No meaningful mitigation measures would be possible.
-The only thing that can be hoped for is that, as stated by McDonald (2019): "The objective must be to build the solar PV installations as sensitively as possible despite the vegetation in the area not-being a threatened ecosystem."
+The only thing that can be hoped for is that the solar PV installations are constructed as sensitively as possible.

 Since the Vaal-Vet Sandy Grassland is an extensive system and not confined to Visserspan, the cumulative impact would be Low Negative and the loss of resources would be low.

 Consequently, the development of the Solar PV Project 3 at Visserspan is supported from a botanical (vegetation) perspective.